-Our results agree reasonably well with other studies for the glass transition temperatures of the five compounds chosen.
-However, there are a couple possible caveats for this study.
-One is the influence of humidity during the cooling process.
 Even though dry nitrogen is used to flush through the cooling chamber to remove any extra water vapor present prior to cooling, there is still the possibility that the chamber wall surface can degas and release water vapor to the system during the cooling process.
-The effect of water vapor on the testing materials is likely to be small, but should be considered when the organic compound tested can readily absorb water at low RH conditions.
-The other potential caveat is the influence of non-equilibrium heat transfer within the thin film on the measurement of the glass transition temperature.
+The effect of water vapor on the testing materials is likely to be small but should be considered when the organic compound tested can readily absorb water at low RH conditions.
+The other potential caveat is the influence of nonequilibrium heat transfer within the thin film on the measurement of the glass transition temperature.
 Because the sample is being cooled from underneath, the heat transfer between the upper and lower boundaries of the film can lead to uncertainties in measuring the glass transition temperature.
-The organic thin films made during the experiments are within the micrometer range, therefore the thermal gradient across the film is small enough to be likely insignificant compared with other systematic errors.
+The organic thin films made during the experiments are within the micrometer range.
+Therefore the thermal gradient across the film is small enough to likely be insignificant compared with other systematic errors.
 Moreover, theoretical models to predict the glass transition of compounds with variable cooling rates are needed in further studies to verify and explain these experimental measurements.